brainfunked/brainfunked.github.com/_posts/2012-05-26-thinking-in-objects.md

 [Eloquent
 Ruby](http://www.amazon.com/gp/product/0321584104/ref=as_li_ss_tl?ie=UTF8&tag=eloqruby-20&linkCode=as2&camp=217145&creative=399349&creativeASIN=0321584104).

-At the beginning or March 2012, our team had a discussion about OOP.
+At the beginning of March 2012, our team had a discussion about OOP.
 The idea was to understand the OO concepts.
 As it turned out, we also ended up drawing upon the basic need for OOP itself.
 For me, it was a huge step forward for understanding of OO.
 That essential question, *why*, had been answered in my